-Early Morning Shooting Outside South Minneapolis Business Leaves 7 Injured
+Early Morning Shooting Outside Lyn-Lake Restaurant Leaves 7 Injured

-MINNEAPOLIS (WCCO) — Seven people were hurt, one critically, in a shooting early Thursday morning outside a business in south Minneapolis’ popular Lyn-Lake neighborhood.
+MINNEAPOLIS (WCCO) — Seven people were hurt, one critically, in a shooting early Thursday morning outside a restaurant in south Minneapolis’ popular Lyn-Lake neighborhood.

 The Minneapolis Police Department says the shooting happened around 12:30 a.m. on the 3000 block of Lyndale Avenue South, near the Lake Street intersection, an area home to many bars and restaurants.
+The shooting took place outside of Side Chick restaurant.
+Witnesses say the restaurant was filled with 80% women that night, there for karaoke.

 Investigators believe the gunfire erupted when two people began shooting at each other outside a business, leading to several people being shot.

 Responding officers found a “chaotic scene” with three people suffering from gunshot wounds.
 While they were securing the area, they learned that three other shooting victims had been brought to Hennepin Healthcare.
 Later, another injured person appeared at North Memorial Health Hospital needing treatment for gunshot wounds.